nelsojona/substack/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions to the Substack to Markdown CLI!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

+## Security

+If you discover a security vulnerability, please follow our [security policy](SECURITY.md).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for details on changes between versions.